dfamonteiro/blog/blog/content/posts/karting.md

     # Name: Lap Time, dtype: float64
 ```

-`FT` qualifies on pole by over a second ahead of `MF`, who in turn gapped me by 1.9 seconds... there's levels to this.
+`FT` qualified on pole by over a second ahead of `MF`, who in turn gapped me by 1.9 seconds... there's levels to this.

 ### Lap time evolution

 As we got more comfortable with the karts, we were able to set faster lap times.
-It would be interesting to visualize this.
+Let's visualize this.

 ```python
 def lap_time_progression(df: pandas.DataFrame, session: Literal["QUALIFYING", "RACE"]):